mco-gh/mco.dev/content/post/found/uva.md

 coverImage = "/img/uva.jpg"
 +++

-Check out this New York Times profile of University of Virgina students attempting to adjust to a very different sort of life on campus.
+Check out this New York Times profile of University of Virginia students attempting to adjust to a very different sort of life on campus.

 <!--more-->